thrasher-corp/golang-training/workshop_session_03/homework/03_pointers/pointers.md

-# Homework - Scope
+#Homework - Pointers

-While on master branch use this command `git checkout -b scope` to create a new branch called **scope** then do the following:
+While on master branch use this command `git checkout -b logic` to create a new branch called **logic** then do the following:
 - Please add a go source file **main.go** to this folder.
-- Write a program that demonstrates your understanding of variable scoping by assigning global and local variables to display information to standard output.
+- Write a program that creates a variable then pass the pointer (Memory Address) to a different function which will change the contents of the variable you declared in func main.
 - Run the program with the command `go run main.go` to determine if there are any build errors.
 - Using the command `git status` will display changed files.
 - Using the command `git add` and then appending the file name shown in `git status` will add the file to git, ready to be commited.